f5devcentral/f5-agility-labs-adc/docs/class11/exercise3.rst

     BVL will update this section to include some sample PCAPs

+Why would the packets capture for this be different at the tenant layer than F5OS?

 In the F5OS PCAP, we are seeing all packets per flow, however in the TMOS PCAP we will see SYN, FIN, FIN-ACK packets only.
 This is because with the fast Layer 4 Virtual Servier, ePVA is able to offload the flow after the initial SYN.